22 Best Books on HDL

 1."Sequential Logic and Verilog HDL Fundamentals" by Joseph Cavanagh

-“Sequential Logic and Verilog HDL Fundamentals” Book Review: This book is designed for undergraduates, graduates, and research scholars of electrical, electronics.
-And also for students of embedded systems, computer engineering.
-The book discusses the analysis and synthesis of synchronous and asynchronous sequential machines.
-The book concentrates on sequential logic design with a focus on the design of various Verilog HDL projects.
-Many analysis and synthesis examples use mixed-logic symbols incorporating both positive- and negative-input logic gates for NAND (not AND) and NOR (not OR) logic, while other examples utilize only positive-input logic gates.
-The use of mixed logic parallels the use of these symbols in the industry.
+“Sequential Logic and Verilog HDL Fundamentals” Book Review: This book is intended for students studying electrical, electronics, computer engineering, and embedded systems at the undergraduate, graduate, and research scholar levels.
+It primarily covers the analysis and synthesis of synchronous and asynchronous sequential machines, with a particular emphasis on designing various Verilog HDL projects.
+Throughout the book, examples of analysis and synthesis involve mixed-logic symbols that incorporate both positive- and negative-input logic gates for NAND (not AND) and NOR (not OR) logic.
+However, some examples only use positive-input logic gates.
+The inclusion of mixed logic symbols reflects their usage in the industry.

 2."Digital Design and Verilog HDL Fundamentals" by Joseph Cavanagh

-“Digital Design and Verilog HDL Fundamentals” Book Review: This book is designed for undergraduates, graduates, and research scholars of electrical, electronics.
-And also for students of embedded systems, computer engineering.
-This book covers the design of a plethora of combinational and sequential logic circuits using traditional logic design and Verilog HDL.
-It includes number systems and number representations are presented along with various binary codes.
-Several advanced topics are covered, including functional decomposition and iterative networks.
-A variety of examples are provided for combinational and sequential logic, computer arithmetic, and advanced topics such as Hamming code error correction.
+“Digital Design and Verilog HDL Fundamentals” Book Review: This book is aimed at undergraduate and graduate students, as well as research scholars, studying electrical and electronics engineering, embedded systems, and computer engineering.
+It offers comprehensive coverage of the design of combinational and sequential logic circuits using both traditional logic design and Verilog HDL.
+Additionally, it presents number systems and number representations, including various binary codes.
+The book covers several advanced topics such as functional decomposition and iterative networks.
+It provides numerous examples for combinational and sequential logic, computer arithmetic, and advanced topics such as Hamming code error correction.

 3."HDL Programming Fundamentals VHDL and Verilog" by Nazeih M Botros

-“HDL Programming Fundamentals VHDL and Verilog” Book Review: This book is designed for undergraduates, graduates, and research scholars of electrical, electronics.
-And also for students of embedded systems, computer engineering.
-It covers the application-specific integrated circuits (ASICs) and Field Programmable Gate Arrays (FPGAs), as well as the CAD tools.
-It includes HDL Programming Fundamentals, IEEE standardized HDL languages, VHDL and Verilog.
-The text starts with the basic concepts of HDL and covers key topics such as data flow modeling, behavioral modeling, gate-level modeling, and advanced programming.
-Several comprehensive projects are included to show HDL in practical application, including examples of digital logic design, computer architecture, modern bioengineering, and simulation. behavioral modeling.
+“HDL Programming Fundamentals VHDL and Verilog” Book Review: This book is intended for undergraduate and graduate students, as well as research scholars, specializing in electrical and electronics engineering, embedded systems, and computer engineering.
+It covers the fundamental principles of application-specific integrated circuits (ASICs) and Field Programmable Gate Arrays (FPGAs), as well as the Computer-Aided Design (CAD) tools used in their design.
+The book begins with a discussion of HDL Programming Fundamentals and the IEEE standardized HDL languages, VHDL and Verilog.
+It then delves into important topics such as data flow modeling, behavioral modeling, gate-level modeling, and advanced programming.
+The book includes several extensive projects that illustrate HDL in practical applications, such as digital logic design, computer architecture, modern bioengineering, and behavioral modeling simulations.

 4."Fundamentals of HDL (VTU)" by Godse A P